Last Updated on 27th June 2022

 This updated feature will allow users to enable a notification system that will interrupt their in-app activity with a ‘Time to take a break?’ message after a select period: 10, 20, or 30 minutes.
 A list of possible alternative activities (such as ‘Go for a walk’, ‘Listen to music’, or ‘Write down what you’re thinking’) may also appear.
 Initial testing showed that 90% of users kept this feature enabled.

-New ‘break’ reminders will now feature well-known Instagram creators to increase screentime awareness and encourage users to take a break from the online environment.
+‘Break’ reminders will also feature well-known Instagram creators to increase screentime awareness and encourage users to take a break from the online environment.

 Areas of Concern